MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### PinIconsToTaskBar property (part of Property element)

+Optional.
+The default value is **True** if not specified.

 Defines whether shortcut icons for Office products are added to the Windows taskbar in Windows 7 and 8.1.
 If you install Office using a system account, which is common when deploying with Microsoft Endpoint Configuration Managers, the icons will not be pinned even if this property is set to **True**.

-Optional.
-The default value is **True**.

 Allowed values: